 SINGAPORE — The U.S. government’s decision to deploy more of its forces to Asia, particularly to areas in and around the South China Sea, may prove to be a boon for the U.S. defense industry.
 Major U.S. defense companies such as Boeing and Lockheed Martin are hoping to derive more international sales to offset the decline in U.S. defense spending, and the U.S. Navy is already lobbying countries in Asia to ensure that their maritime vessels and equipment are interoperable with the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Defense Firms Look To Capitalize On Pacific Pivot".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Defense Firms Look To Capitalize On Pacific Pivot".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.